-Three basic elements are required for an integrated optical phased array transmitter; 1) we must have a low loss transmission mechanism, 2) we must have a compact phase shifter 3) we must have an efficient emitting element.
+Three basic elements are required for an integrated optical phased array transmitter; 1) a low loss transmission mechanism, 2) a compact phase shifter 3) and an efficient emitting element.
 In our approach, we use low-loss dielectric waveguides as the feed for our phased array.
 Compact waveguide thermo-optic phase-shifters are used to electronically control the input phase to our radiating elements.
 Our radiating elements are plasmonic nanoantenna, patterned sub-wavelength metallic antenna with integrated ground planes.
 Nanoscale metallic antennae behave very differently in the optical regime compared to the RF.
 Scaling metallic antennas requires consideration of dispersion and loss, and collective surface resonances at optical frequencies.